masneyb/gftp/README.md

   - ext=.htm:world.xpm:B:
   - ext=.html:world.xpm:B:

-## FTP: I don't see hidden files

-  This may work (and may break other servers): go to gFTP->Preferences->FTP and enable `LIST -a: ask server to list hidden files`

 ## When gFTP tries to get the remote directory listing, I receive the error: Cannot create a data connection: Connection refused

   Go under gFTP->Options->FTP and turn off passive file transfers.
 Instead of